 - A. Public Landscaping.
 Landscaping within City rights-of-way or on other City-owned facilities must comply with the City's Urban Forest Management Plan. - B. Private Landscaping.
 Landscaping may consist of a combination of turf, groundcovers, shrubs, vines, trees, and incidental hardscaping, such as stepping stones, benches, sculptures, decorative stones, and other ornamental features placed within a landscaped setting. - 1.
 Plant materials must be selected from among native or non-invasive drought-tolerant species and varieties known to thrive in the region's climate. - 2.
 Recirculating water must be used for decorative water features.
+(Ord.
+20-03 § 6)

+186.185.
 17.34.060 Landscape Plans

-A Landscape Plan must be submitted with the permit application whenever new or rehabilitated landscaping is required, pursuant Section 17.34.020, Landscaping - Applicability, and must contain all required elements of the State and City's Water Efficient Landscape Ordinances (WELO).
+A. Applicability.
+A Landscape Plan must be submitted with the permit application whenever new or rehabilitated landscaping is required, pursuant Section 17.34.020, Landscaping-Applicability, and must contain all required elements of the State and City's Water Efficient Landscape Ordinances (WELO), including a checklist demonstrating preparation and submittal of each of the following required Landscape Documentation Package documents:).
+(Ord.
+20-03 § 6)